The College has moved to online instruction for the remainder of the semester. Learn more about our ongoing COVID-19 response.

 Places and Spaces

-For the last 87 years, St. Louis College of Pharmacy has called the corner of Euclid Avenue and Parkview Place home.
+For nearly a decade, St. Louis College of Pharmacy has called the corner of Euclid Avenue and Parkview Place home.
 Since then, the surrounding area has become one of the world’s premier patient care and research centers.

 That same spirit of interprofessional education and collaboration was evident at the College’s first home, the St. Louis Medical College.

-In the last 150 years, the College has had six other addresses.
+In our more than 150-year history, the College has had six other addresses.
 Many of those locations, like today’s home, are intertwined with iconic, internationally recognized St. Louis landmarks.

 The first instruction at St. Louis College of Pharmacy was held in a room on the fourth floor of the St. Louis Medical College on the northeast corner of 7th and Clark in downtown St. Louis.
 The medical college had been established in 1835 by Saint Louis University but became independent in 1855.

 When St. Louis College of Pharmacy was formed, the building was commonly referred to as "Pope's College," a reference to Dean Charles Alexander Pope, who founded St. Louis Medical College.
 In 1891, St. Louis Medical College merged with the Missouri Medical College to form Washington University School of Medicine.